Watch a recorded webinar about the FY23 LCC Program guidelines:

 Now that the applications are online, will we be able to discuss them online or vote online too?

-Will I be able to easily export applicant information into an Excel document that will help facilitate creating the approval and denial letters?
+Will I be able to easily export applicant information into an Excel document that will help facilitate creating the approval letters?

 Will the reimbursement process be moving online as well?